 Noticing a demand in the market in 1999, a new line of frameless, commercial cabinets is created under the name Eurocase Architectural Cabinets and Millwork.
 Eurocase supplies quality commercial cabinets based on the 32mm system to the medical, educational, and commercial business markets.
 In 2001, Mullet Cabinet expands by selling to kitchen dealers east of the Mississippi.

 The partnership between father and sons continues under the business principles established by Jake until January of 2002, when Dean becomes the sole owner of Mullet Cabinet.
-Continuing with family tradition, Dean’s sons, Vince and Nick, become actively involved in learning the business and running the company.
-And in 2005, Vince and Nick become owners and actively run the company.
+Continuing with family tradition, Dean’s sons, Vince, Jordan and Nick, become actively involved in learning the business and running the company.
+And in 2005, Vince, Jordan and Nick become owners and actively run the company.
 Though, not actively involved in the business, Jake still occasionally stops to visit.

 Dreams Expand and Grow

-In 2007, Mullet Cabinet launches a new line of cabinetry – Levant Kitchen Furniture, a framed product featuring inset and full overlay doors, custom colors, along with a competitive lead time.
 Mullet begins a complete redesign of the showroom in the fall of 2008.
 Complete in May of 2009, a six day Grand Opening features cooking demonstrations, giveaways, and great food.
 The Design Center displays five kitchens, a library, wet bar, laundry room, lockers, creative office spaces, fine furniture, and a variety of bathroom vanities.
 A Custom Color Studio is added, allowing our in-house color specialist additional room to create his collection finishes.
-This also allows us to make our own samples
+This also allows us to make our own samples.

-In 2011, Levant Kitchen Furniture is chosen as the kitchen cabinetry for the PBS series, This Old House – Bedford Project.
-After a successful six month test, a new frameless cabinet box is launched for Levant Kitchen Furniture.
-The new cabinet box is available with all of Levant’s fabulous finishes.
 In the factory, new equipment is added, including a new CNC and a flat line oven system.
-The state of the art finish department is expanded by 60% to allow for future growth.
+The state-of-the-art finish department is expanded by 60% to allow for future growth.

 A New Vision Begins